General Relativistic Center-of-Mass Coordinates for Composite Quantum Particles: Two-Particle Dynamics in Curved Spacetime

 where $\vec{B}^\perp = \vec{\nabla}\times\vec{A}^\perp$ is the magnetic field,

 is the polarization field and $\vec{d} = \sum_{i=1}^{2}e_i\vec{r}_i$ is the electric dipole moment.
-By means of the generalized relativistic COM and relative coordinates of the previous section, and after the dipole approximation, we arrive at the total Hamiltonian
+By means of the generalized relativistic c.m. and relative coordinates of the previous section, and after the dipole approximation, we arrive at the total Hamiltonian